 Detail of Thomas and Elizabeth Nevin’s marriage certificate, July 12, 1871.

-For his bride, however, no ranking applies.
-Elizabeth Rachel Day’s rank is just a dash.
-Her “description” is Spinster.
-Whether the handwritten signatures are those of the participants and witnesses is open to question.
+For his bride, however, no ranking applied.
+Elizabeth Rachel Day’s “rank” is just a dash.
+Her “description” was “Spinster”.
+Whether the handwritten signatures were those of the participants and witnesses is open to question.

-The form looks filled out by the one person after the event.
-Elizabeth Rachel’s sister Mary Sophia Day, was a witness, as was the licensee of the Black Prince Hotel, William Hanson.
-The Black Prince is still in operation at the corner of Elizabeth and Melville Streets, just opposite the Nevins’ (former) photographic studio.
+The form appears filled out by the one person after the event.
+Elizabeth Rachel Day’s sister Mary Sophia Day, was a witness, as was the licensee of the Black Prince Hotel, William Hanson.
+The Black Prince was located at the corner of Elizabeth and Melville Streets, on the opposite side and further down from Thomas J. Nevin’s studio at 140 Elizabeth Street, Hobart.
 William Hanson advertised new and second-hand furniture from the same premises in Walch’s Tasmanian Almanac in 1864.

 William Hanson’s advertisement in Walch’s Tasmanian Almanac 1864

 You must be logged in to post a comment.